gianmarcotoso/churn/README.md

 CAMEL_NAME_PLURAL: camel(pluralize.plural(name))
 ```

 where `name` is the one you pass from the command line.
-All the above variables can be overridden within the churnfile.
+All the above variables can be overridden within the churnfile,
+and new ones can be defined within its `variables` key.
+You can use either immediate values or functions to define them,
+with the function variant always receiving the `name` as its first and only argument.

 The `.tpl` extension is optional, it will be stripped away if present.
 Use it if your editor screams at you for using
 `%VARIABLES%`, knowing that you'll probably lose syntax highlighting.